Updated: Aug 5

-Data virtualization tools have been gained more value across the world, and Gartner estimates that in 2020 35% of organisations will implement it.
+Data virtualisation tools have been gained more value across the world, and Gartner estimates that in 2020 35% of organisations will implement it.

 Gartner says that “data integration tools are now tasked with creating agile and trusted data that enables frictionless information exchange without necessarily having to replicate data or assign a schema to it upfront.”*

-To analyze Data Integration Tools, Gartner divided graph into four quadrants, niche players, challengers, visionaries, and leaders and secure the top scores for both completeness of vision and ability to execute.
+To analyse Data Integration Tools, Gartner divided graph into four quadrants, niche players, challengers, visionaries, and leaders and secure the top scores for both completeness of vision and ability to execute.

 TIBCO Software improved in niche player position.
 TIBCO has a wide range of data management and analysis products.
 This software is capable of handling common and emerging data delivery styles and scored better than any other provider in regard to messaging and streaming data integration.

-To explain the evolution of data virtualization tools, Gartner says that “As an increasingly important part of a comprehensive data integration strategy, data virtualization is attracting renewed interest as organisations recognize its potential for a growing range of use cases.
-A variety of ways exist in which data virtualization technology can add value as part of the data integration and sharing capabilities of information infrastructure.
+To explain the evolution of data virtualisation tools, Gartner says that “As an increasingly important part of a comprehensive data integration strategy, data virtualisation is attracting renewed interest as organisations recognise its potential for a growing range of use cases.
+A variety of ways exist in which data virtualisation technology can add value as part of the data integration and sharing capabilities of information infrastructure.
 Most of these opportunities involve augmenting the physically integrated data structures and providing consistent service-oriented approaches for applications and business services to access data.
 In rendering data resources useful regardless of how they are deployed or where they reside, this technology reads data in place.”**

 by Daniela Business Intelligence Consultant @Passio Consulting